I built a regulated-industry AI platform in seven days. One person.

 Maturity Mismatch

 Treating AI deployment as SaaS procurement instead of software development.
-Jumping to R3-R4 automation when only ready for R0-R1.
+Jumping to R3-R4 automation when the organisation is only ready for R0-R1.

 Example: